1darshanpatil/objectOriented/README.md

 # Object-Orient

 ## [Wikipedia History](https://en.wikipedia.org/wiki/Object-oriented_programming)

-UML notation for a class.
-This Button class has variables for data, and functions.
-Through inheritance a subclass can be created as subset of the Button class.
-Objects are instances of a class.
 Terminology invoking "objects" and "oriented" in the modern sense of object-oriented programming made its first appearance at MIT in the late 1950s and early 1960s.

 ## To say in brief